 Representatives of the Board shall be available to meet Teachers, Parents and the Student Council as required.

 The financial year of the school runs from August 1 through July 31.

 The School is foremost a non-profit institution, but in order to be fully operational it shall be registered with the Lao authorities as a private limited company.
 The School does not contemplate pecuniary gain or profit, incidental or otherwise, and no part of its net earnings shall inure to the benefit of its Members, Board, officers or other private persons, The School may pay reasonable compensation for services rendered and make payments in furtherance of its purposes, and return sufficient funds to plan for capital projects and contingencies.

 5.3.1 The School may be closed for an indefinite or defined period of time to accommodate unusual circumstances that preclude the normal and effective operation of the School.
-In such circumstances, the Director shall recommend to the Board that the school be shut-down and define the conditions by which the school will re-commence.
+In such circumstances, the Head of School shall recommend to the Board that the school be shut-down and define the conditions by which the school will re-commence.
 Closure for such circumstances requires the affirmative vote of the whole Board.
-The Director shall make plans for shutdown of the school as are required to maintain the facilities, finances and resources in good order and shall remain the responsible officer through the term of the contract.
+The Head of School shall make plans for shutdown of the school as are required to maintain the facilities, finances and resources in good order and shall remain the responsible officer through the term of the contract.